Outpatient appointment text message reminders

-From Thursday 19 March 2020, unless we have asked you to come into hospital, all face-to-face outpatient appointments are being replaced by telephone or video consultations.
+Unless we have asked you to come into hospital, most face-to-face outpatient appointments are being replaced by telephone or video consultations.

 Planned procedures and surgeryUnless we have asked you to come into hospital, all non-urgent planned surgery and procedures like endoscopy and scans are postponed.
 We will be in touch to rebook your appointment.
 We will contact you directly if you need to come into hospital.